bozemanpass/yarnball/ARTICLE.md

 The one sure way to find out is to try it &ndash; perhaps by finding a package published with a diverse set of versions, create a dependent package specifying
 ^0.1.0, then run `yarn install` and finally run `yarn why`.

-But we don't need to that at all, because for this article, we are going to run yarn's package resolution logic in the browser with the "yarnball widget": the results you see will be identical to those on the command line &ndash; because it is using the same code as the command line.
+But we don't need to that at all, because for this article we are going to run yarn's package resolution logic in the browser with the "yarnball widget": the results you see will be identical to those on the command line &ndash; because it is using the same code as the command line.

 When you press the "Try It" button below, the